Nuitka/Nuitka-website/site/user-documentation/tutorial-setup-and-build.rst

 Distribute
 ==========

-To distribute, build with ``--standalone`` option, which will not output a single executable, but a whole folder.
+To distribute, build with ``--mode=standalone`` option, which will not output a single executable, but a whole folder.
 Copy the resulting ``hello.dist`` folder to the other machine and run it.

 You may also try ``--onefile`` which does create a single file, but make sure that the mere standalone is working, before turning to it, as it